theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

 </div>

-The `1` values at low Ct are likely artefactual, coming from `2` in the original dataset that were due to pre-B.1.1.7 SGTF (or B.1.17 on occasion).
+The `1` values at low Ct are likely artefactual, coming from `2`s in the original dataset that were due to pre-B.1.1.7 SGTF (or on occasion B.1.17).
 But ignoring that, we can see that at high Ct we see a lot of the single gene `OR` or `N`.

-With the median Ct value around `31` in recent weeks, it seems unsurprising that we are seeing so many single gene positive samples.
+With the median Ct value around `31` in recent weeks, it seems unsurprising that we are seeing so many single gene positive samples that were previously called as `not-compatible with the new variant`.

 Conclusion
 ----------

-We've seen
+We've seen that even when data are presented in a graphical form, we may be able to turn it back into data so that we can re-analyse it to better understand the patterns in data we are seeing today.